 The delegation of functions within the company may be effectively used to shield the company’s officials from criminal and administrative liability.
 This tool, provided for by the law with regard to workplace health and safety matters, has been extended by case law with regard to environmental issues.
 Companies, therefore, may delegate, through a power of attorney, powers and functions on environmental matters to specialised individuals, who will consequently take on the responsibility that would otherwise fall upon the company’s legal representatives.

-To be effective, the delegation shall have the requirements identified by case law, which can be summarised as follows:
+In order to be effective, the delegation must have the requirements identified by case law, which can be summarised as follows: